runpod/docs/docs/fine-tune/index.md

 ## Select a dataset (Optional)

-1. Choose a dataset from Hugging Face for fine-tuning.
+1. Choose a dataset from Hugging Face for Fine Tuning.

    Example: `tatsu-lab/alpaca`

 2. Enter the dataset identifier in the **Dataset** field.

-## Deploy the fine-tuning pod
+## Deploy the Fine Tuning pod

-1. Click **Deploy the Fine-Tuning Pod**.
+1. Click **Deploy the Fine Tuning Pod**.
 2. Select an appropriate GPU instance based on your model's requirements:
    - For smaller models: Choose GPUs with less memory
    - For larger models/datasets: Choose GPUs with higher memory capacity